mlcommons/ck/docs/mlperf-cm-automation-demo.md

   --env.CM_HW_NAME=gcp-n2-standard-80 \
   --env.CM_MLC_SUBMITTER=OctoML
 ```

+You can find submittable results in the $HOME/results directory.

 We continue improving this script with the community in the [open workgroup](mlperf-education-workgroup.md)
 to make it easier for organizations to run MLPerf benchmark and submit valid results.